This article has been checked for horticultural accuracy by Oliver Parsons.

 Limelight hydrangea.
 Getty Images

-Limelight hydrangea is an upright shrub with yellow-green leaves, grey-green stems and large green flowers, fading to creamy white before turning pink in autumn.
+Limelight hydrangea is an upright shrub with yellow-green leaves, grey-green stems and large, green flowers, which fade to creamy white before turning pink in autumn.

 H x S: 2.5m x 2.5m